-2. What was accomplished under these goals or objectives?
-(For each major goal/objective, address these three items below.)

-a) What were the major activities?
+- 2. What was accomplished under these goals or objectives?
+(For each major goal/objective, address these three items below.) - a) What were the major activities?

 Objective 1.
 Develop biparental and 3-way crosses among moderately FHB resistant lines.
 Advanced breeding lines (n=36), F1 biparentals (n=20), and introgression lines (n=25) were vernalized by refrigerating imbibed seeds at 4°C for eight weeks.
 Vernalized seedlings were first transplanted into greenhouse pots on 18 November 2021, and seed of the same lines were again transplanted 6 d later to stagger plantings and extend the crossing window.
-The F1 seed was shipped in early March to Esten Mason at Colorado State for growout and advancement in a summer nursery in Fort Collins in order to receive F2 seed for planting in Fall 2022.
+The F1 seed was shipped in early March 2022 to Esten Mason at Colorado State for growout and advancement in a summer nursery in Fort Collins in order to receive F2 seed for planting in fall 2022.
 Seed from three carefully selected F1 crosses was shipped to Heartland Plant Innovations for development of doubled haploids (DHs).
-Seed of additional crosses will also be sent to the USDA-ARS Raleigh DH-focused research technician (under current supervision of Gina Brown-Guedira) to obtain more DHs by Fall 2023.
+In the 2023 crossing nursery, 487 crosses were made that focused on stacking FHB resistance QTL and Hessian fly QTL.
+Of these, 147 crosses were shipped in March 2023 to Fort Collins for summer advancement.
+Seed of three crosses were shipped to Heartland Plant Innovations as well as an additional three crosses were sent in spring 2023 to the USDA-ARS Raleigh DH-focused research technician Allison Anthony (under current supervision of Gina Brown-Guedira) to obtain more DHs by fall 2024.